 Gandhi blog series #9

-Some with vested interests try to justify his assassination by twisting facts to incriminate Gandhi.
-As someone who resented the sobriquet of Mahatma, Gandhi always admitted the flaws and imperfections within himself.
+Gandhi never considered himself a saint and even detested the sobriquet of Mahatma.
+He was quick to admit his flaws and imperfections.
 But while studying the biography of the frail old man, one cannot help but marvel at the strength of character and moral rectitude he upheld throughout his life.

 What did Gandhi die for?

-Gandhi’s philosophy of ahimsa (non-violence) and his uncompromising affliction to truth was not understood fully by his contemporaries.
-Even his closest followers failed to see what was obvious for Gandhi.
-Though he constantly tried to clarify his views, most could not achieve the level of spiritual growth it demanded and hence there were always differences.
+Gandhi’s philosophy of ahimsa (non-violence), and his uncompromising affliction to truth were not understood fully by his contemporaries.
+Even his closest followers failed to see what was clear for Gandhi.
+Though he constantly tried to clarify his views, most were not spiritually mature enough to accept them, and hence there were always differences.

-The reasons the assassin Nathuram Godse pointed out during his one-year-long trial for the murder were:
+The reasons for the murder Godse pointed out during his one-year-long trial were:

 The fact is that violence was never encouraged by the Hindu religion.
 Its scriptures proclaimed ahimsa as the greatest human value.